SilverLabUCL/MF-GC-network-backprop-public/README.md

 ```
 biophysical_model/run_mf_grc_network.py
 ```
 This saves the GC and MF spike times as .dat files for each simulation.
-To save memory and analyse further, after finishing the simulations run:
+To save memory, after finishing the simulations run the following code and then remove the .dat files:
 ```
 biophysical_model/save_samples_as_txt.py
 ```
-to convert the spike times to spike count activity patterns, and remove the .dat files.
+This converts the spike times to spike count activity patterns, which are used in all analyses.

 Note that simulating the biophysical model requires NeuroML2, jNeuroML, and pyNeuroML (https://github.com/NeuroML).
 The folder grc_lemsDefinitions includes NeuroML2 and XML files necessary to run the biophysical model.